association copy

 Edition: First printing.

 New York: Henry Holt, (1951.) dj.
-Hardcover first edition - A late and uncommon collection of poetry by Hughes - a portrait of the community of Harlem in transition after the war.
-Dedicated to Ralph and Fanny Ellison.
-An interesting association copy "To my dear friend Kathy by way of my mother Alice C. Browning.
-I know you will cherish this as I cherish all of her books." and dated in 1985, the year Browning died.
-Browning was an active member of the Chicago Black Renaissance, who, among other things, founded and published the 1940s magazine "Negro Story" which included contributions by Langston Hughes.
+Hardcover first edition - A late and uncommon collection of poetry by Hughes - a book which attempts to catch in verse the variety of Harlem life, a world in transition after the war and one where African Americans still have to demand justice and respect in a mostly hostile world.
+This includes what is perhaps Hughes' best known poem: 'Harlem' - "What happens to a dream deferred?/ Does it dry up/ Like a raisin in the sun? . . " An interesting association copy inscribed on the front endpaper "To my dear friend Kathy by way of my mother Alice C. Browning.
+I know you will cherish this as I cherish all of her books" and signed by Barbara Cordell, Browning's daugher, dated in 1985, the year Browning died.
+Browning was an active member of the Chicago Black Renaissance, who, among other things, founded and published the 1940s magazine "Negro Story" which included contributions by Langston Hughes as well as nearly every prominent African American writer of the time, including Ralph Ellison, Chester Himes, Frank Marshall Davis, Margaret Burroughs, Richard Wright, Gwendolyn Brooks, Owen Dodson, as well as her own stories under the pseudonym of Richard Bentley.
 75 pp.

-Condition: Very good in a poor dust jacket with extensive tape repairs to tears and along the folds, chips in upper corner of front cover and to bottom edge of back cover.
+Condition: Very good in black boards with red lettering on the spine in a poor dust jacket with extensive tape repairs to tears and along the folds, chips in upper corner of front cover and to bottom edge of back cover, but despite the flaws, it is a complete dust jacket.

 Book ID: 55993